charm-hub/mood-based-music-recommendation/README.md

+## ⚠️ Note on GitHub Rendering
+This notebook uses `ipywidgets` for interactive UI.
+GitHub does not support rendering widget state, so a rendering warning may appear.
+✅ The notebook works correctly when opened in Google Colab.

 # 🎵 Mood-Based Music Recommendation System
 This project recommends songs based on the user's selected mood using Spotify audio features.

 Features